Samuel Maurice Jones: Early work

 Jones' early sketchbooks attest to the influence of the British Romantic painters, particularly J.M.W.
 Turner.
 A small, leather-bound copy book and sketchbook dated 1874 by Jones, includes a copy of Turner's painting Crossing the Brook, exhibited in the National Gallery in 1815.
 An inscription later in the small notebook reads: The Crossing the Brook is one of those pictures of Turner's which every one admires...
 The view is taken from the banks of Tamar, that divides Devonshire from Cornwall.
 It is possible that the first study in the 1874 notebook, a gothic ink study of Caernarfon Castle by moonlight, is modelled on Turner's painting of Caernarfon Castle c.
 1798, though Jones may well have brought his first-hand knowledge of the castle to bear on this study.
 In addition to Turner, the sketchbook contains copies of works by Claude and Richard Wilson, an influential Welsh landscape painter and founding member of the Royal Academy.
 The notebook also includes copied-out sections from the fourth and fifth volumes of John Ruskin's Modern Painters, a standard textbook for art students of that period, which inspired the Pre-Raphaelite painters John Everett Millais and Holman Hunt.

 Though the 1974 notebook contains a number of street scenes and impressionistic figure and portrait studies, it is evident that from the time of his artistic training onwards, Jones' primary interest lay in depicting landscapes.
-The notebook of his lessons under Collingwood between 1870-1873 report that Jones was encouraged to go on frequent sketching trips back home in Wales, including to Betws-y-Coed, drawing directly from nature.
+The notebook of his lessons under Collingwood between 1870 and 1873 report that Jones was encouraged to go on frequent sketching trips back home in Wales, including to Betws-y-Coed, drawing directly from nature.
 Jones continued this practice of drawing en plein aire after his return from London, as his sketchbooks of the 1880s and 1890s suggest.